 So, first and foremost, the best approach to a mix begins at the recording stage.
 This means ensuring that sufficient attention has been paid to the quality of the instrument, the standard of the performance, the combination of tones, and the overall detail of the recording, factors that are integral to any recording session carried out with us.

-A lot of work can make a bad recording sound good.
+A lot of work can make a bad recording sound okay.
 Minimal work can make a great recording sound amazing!

 THE MIX DOCTOR